rosyberti/website/advanced-python/how-to-import-python-libraries.md

 ---
 layout: page
-title: Advanced Python for Finance
+title: How to Import External Libraries in Python
 ---

 Throughout this course, we will be working with two external libraries in Python: